How To Write A Research Proposal

 Next, you’ll need to specify what the scope of your research will be – this is also known as the delimitations.
-In other words, you need to make it clear what you WILL be covering and, more importantly, but more importantly, what you WON’T be covering in your research.
-Simply put, this is about ring-fencing your research topic so that you have a laser-sharp focus.
+In other words, you need to make it clear what you will be covering and, more importantly, what you won’t be covering in your research.
+Simply put, this is about ring fencing your research topic so that you have a laser-sharp focus.

 Ingredient #4 – Literature Review

 In this section of your research proposal, you need to provide a (relatively) brief discussion of the existing literature.
 Naturally, this will not be as comprehensive as the literature review in your actual dissertation, but it will lay the foundation for that.
 In fact, if you put in the effort at this stage, you’ll make your life a lot easier when it’s time to write your actual literature review chapter.

 There are a few things you need to achieve in this section: